-"Politics and Government are certainly the most important of practical human interests" - P.T.
-Barnum will help you unravel the negotiation and bargaining processes that exist in the world of Politics, you will get to discover who is involved in political discussions, what processes are involved in the execution of any agreement within these discussions, who are the winners and losers as well as explore a plethora of political debates and events.
+This A-Level Course will consist of both UK and Global politics.
+Main areas of focus will include the governing of the UK, the nature of the political system and how political ideas of conservatism, liberalism, and socialism influence current political parties.
+This course will help you unravel the negotiation and bargaining processes that exist in the world of Politics, you will get to discover who is involved in political discussions, what processes are involved in the execution of any agreement within these discussions, who are the winners and losers as well as explore a plethora of political debates and events.